 That’s why it might be a good idea to consider backup software supporting multiple backup versions and indefinite backup data retention.

 Another significant element of keeping your data secure is making your backups frequently.
 The major benefit of this practice is the safety of your daily progress.
 The more frequent backups are, the less not-backed-up data may be lost in case of a ransomware attack.

 However, making backups too often requires too much storage space.
 Perhaps, the best idea would be making a backup several times a day, which protects your progress without excessive storage costs.

-Looking from a reliable backup solution?
-Try Spinbackup for G Suite and Office 365 – a cloud backup software that combines 3-2-1 strategy offers multiple backup versions and automatically backs up data three times a day.
+Looking for a reliable backup solution?
+Try Spinbackup for G Suite and Office 365 – a cloud backup software that combines a 3-2-1 strategy offers multiple backup versions and automatically backs up data three times a day.